-Prerequisite: Completion of, or concurrent enrollment in ASL 206
+Prerequisite: A minimum grade of 'C' in ASL 206, or concurrent enrollment in ASL 206

 This course discusses professional, ethical, technical, and logistical factors involved when interpreting between American Sign Language and spoken English in various settings.
 Specialized settings introduced in this course include: educational, mental health, legal, medical, social services, business, religious, platform, and performing arts.
 Telephone, Deaf-blind and oral interpreting will also be discussed.
 The primary language of instruction will be American Sign Language.